نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Methodology: This study compared the biomechanics of directional changes in young athletes with unilateral ACL reconstruction using hamstring autograft (HT), patellar tendon autograft (PT), and allograft (QT).
-The participants were in the active rehabilitation phase and performed change-of-direction movements (CS, CR, and CF).
-Biomechanical assessments were conducted using a three-dimensional motion analysis system with eight cameras and two analog force plates.
-Data were analyzed using SPSS version 26, and multivariate analysis of covariance (MANOVA) was employed to evaluate intergroup differences at a significance level of 0.05.
+Methods This study compared the biomechanics of directional changes in young athletes with unilateral ACL reconstruction using HT (n=6), PT (n=6), and QT (n=6).
+The participants were in the active rehabilitation phase and performed change-of-direction movements (side-step change of direction, forward change of direction, and running with directional change).
+Biomechanical assessments were conducted using a three-dimensional motion analysis system with eight cameras (Vicon, Vicon Motion Systems Ltd, Oxford, UK) and two analog force plates (AMTI OR6-5, Advanced Medical Terminology, Watertown Inc, MA, USA).
+Data were analyzed using multivariate analysis of covariance (MANCOVA), which was employed to evaluate intergroup differences in SPSS software, version 26 at a significance level of 0.05.

 کلیدواژهها [English]